Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Fundamentals

 An elastic constitutive model relates the deformation gradient to the stress induced at a material point.
 In hyperelasticity, this mapping is not defined directly, but via the scalar-valued Helmholtz free energy

-which ensures thermodynamic consistency to be effectively demonstrated using the Clausius–Duhem inequality by definition of $\te{P}$ as the derivative with respect to $\te{F}$ \citep{Holzapfel2000,Haupt2000,Linden2023}.
-Other key principles in constitutive modeling include determinism, the principle of equipresence and local action, objectivity as well as material symmetry.
+which ensures thermodynamic consistency to be effectively demonstrated using the Clausius-Duhem inequality by definition of $\te{P}$ as the derivative with respect to $\te{F}$ \citep{Holzapfel2000,Haupt2000,Linden2023}.
+Other key principles in constitutive modeling include determinism, the principle of equipresence and local action, objectivity as well as material symmetry.\footnote{ We recommend the reader \citet[p.
+249-253]{lebon_understanding_2008}, see also \citet{rivlin_principles_1997}, for a critical discussion on the principles in constitutive modeling.
+Furthermore, we suggest \citet{frewer_more_2009} for an extensive review on the principle of objectivity.}

-The latter two principles are given by $\varPsi\left( \te{Q}_1 \cdot \te{F} \cdot \te Q_2^\top \right) = \varPsi\left( \te{F}\right) \:\forall\te{Q}_1\in\Group{SO}(3), \te Q_2\in\Group{G}$, where $\Group{G}\subseteq\Group{O}(3)$ is the symmetry group of the material.
+The latter two principles are given by $\varPsi\left( \te{Q}_1 \cdot \te{F} \cdot \te Q_2^\top \right) = \varPsi\left( \te{F}\right) \:\forall\:\te{Q}_1\in\Group{SO}(3), \te Q_2\in\Group{G}$, where $\Group{G}\subseteq\Group{O}(3)$ is the symmetry group of the material.
 Thereby, setting $\te Q_2 = \te 1$ isolates the requirement of objectivity, that is, invariance of the material behavior with respect to rigid body motions of the current configuration $\Set{B}_\tau$.
 By setting $\te Q_1 = \te 1$, the requirement of material symmetry is isolated, i.e., invariance of the material behavior with respect to rigid body rotations $\te Q_2\in \Group{G}$ of the reference configuration $\Set{B}_0$.
 To guarantee objectivity, the Helmholtz free energy is expressed as a function of a deformation or strain measure that is objective.
-A common choice is $\varPsi: \ts{2}{} \to \Setnum{R}_{\geq 0} \; , \; \te{C} \mapsto \varPsi\left( \te{C}(\te F) \right)$.
-In the following, we will pursue this approach and simply write $\varPsi: \tss{2} \to \Setnum{R}_{\geq 0} \; , \; \te{C} \mapsto \varPsi\left( \te{C} \right)$.
+A common choice is $\varPsi: \tsdetpos \to \Setnum{R}_{\geq 0} \; , \; \te{F} \mapsto \varPsi\left( \te{C}(\te F) \right)$.
+In the following, we will pursue this approach and simply write $\varPsi: \tsposdef \to \Setnum{R}_{\geq 0} \; , \; \te{C} \mapsto \varPsi\left( \te{C} \right)$.
 As a consequence, merely the material symmetry condition in the form

 remains.
 In general, only some functions of $\te{C}$ fulfill Eq.~\eqref{eq:material_symmetry}.
-These are called invariant functions, or simply invariants.
-Further constitutive conditions can be imposed on the elastic potential, such as the non-negativity of $\varPsi$, which are explained in detail in \citet{holzapfel_new_2000} and \citet{Linden2023}.
+These are called $\Group{G}$-invariant functions, or simply invariants.
+Further constitutive conditions can be imposed on the elastic potential, such as the non-negativity of $\varPsi$, which are explained in detail in \citet{Holzapfel2000} or \citet{Linden2023}.